-DAY 7 We hope that you have enjoyed your stay on Little St. Simons Island, and will return home with many memories!
-After breakfast, the boat between the island and the marina will make two trips: one at 10:00 am and one at 11:30 am.
+DAY 7 | We hope that you have enjoyed your stay on Little St. Simons Island, and will return home with many memories!
+After breakfast, the boat between the island and the marina will depart at 10:00 a.m.
 As a group, you will be driven from the marina to the Jacksonville International Airport to catch your flight home, or to your next destination.

-PLEASE NOTE: This itinerary is representative of your trip, and like all natural history excursions, activities are subject to modification based on weather, tides and unforeseen events and the lodge will be working to confirm the exact itinerary much closer to departure when some of the unknown factors can be estimated.
+PLEASE NOTE: This itinerary is representative of your trip, and like all-natural history excursions, activities are subject to modification based on weather and unforeseen events.
 We will do our best to keep you informed on any necessary changes.
+PLEASE NOTE: This itinerary is representative of your trip, and like all-natural history excursions, activities are subject to modification based on weather, tides and unforeseen events and the lodge will be working to confirm the exact itinerary much closer to departure when some of the unknown factors can be estimated.
+We will do our best to keep you informed on any necessary changes.

 When considering whether this trip is right for you, look closely at the itinerary and consider your ability level.
-Travelers should be able to walk as much as a mile or two over uneven terrain and get in and out of trucks and boats in order to participate in all activities.
+Travelers should be able to walk as much as one or two miles over uneven terrain and get in and out of trucks and boats in order to participate in all activities.
 With this departure, travelers not wishing to participate in certain events can always opt to spend a day or half the day at the lodge on their own relaxing, reading or watching birds from the porch.
 Expect to spend 4 to 8 hours outdoors most days.
 A range of weather conditions may be possible on this trip.
 Please pay special attention to the trip materials and pack accordingly.